-Here are 4 common ways technology is holding your business back from being modern and efficient:
+Here are four common ways technology is holding your business back from being modern and efficient:

 1. Project Management Software Frustrations

 Your project management solution might work well in some scenarios, but it has limitations when it comes to entering time and providing accurate job costing.
-It does not do everything you need it to do, and it is not as customizable and flexible as you would hope.
+It does not do everything you need, and it is not as customizable and flexible as you would hope.
 If you have a costly project management software solution that is not serving as you need it to, it is holding you back from achieving higher levels of efficiency and quality results for your projects and clients.

 2. Disparate Software Solutions

-Because your project management software does not do everything you need it to, you may feel the need to use add-on solutions in addition to your main system.
+Because your project management software does not do everything you need, you may need to use add-on solutions in addition to your main system.
 The problem arises when your business applications do not integrate.
 Having disconnected systems is like riding a bike with a flat tire and loose handlebars.
 It might work (sort of), but you will be limping along.

-The benefits of the Cloud are improved accessibility by utilizing servers that are connected to the Internet, lower costs, and enhanced security.
-For companies that have multiple locations, cloud computing can eliminate the need to duplicate services at each location.
-Employees can access a simple virtual environment with all the applications they need in one spot, for one flat-rate monthly service fee.
+The benefits of the cloud are improved accessibility by utilizing servers connected to the internet, lower costs and enhanced security.
+For companies with multiple locations, cloud computing can eliminate the need to duplicate services at each location.
+Employees can access a simple virtual environment with all the applications they need in one spot for one flat-rate monthly service fee.